modelon-community/semla-license-manager-impact-example/README.md

 end license;
 ```

+The license manager searches for the first line that starts with `/*` in the file, and expects all lines to contain a username until it encounters a line that starts with `*/`.

 ## How to build
 In the default case you can simply run `./build.sh`.
 This only builds a release version of the LVE and supporting tools.
 This is enough for using the example as is.